DataAnalyticsinStudentHands/DASH-Documentation/Honors IT/Deployment/merged_restore.md

-# Introduction

-This script is included on every DeployStudio workflow.
+The ```merged_restore.sh``` script is included on every DeployStudio workflow.

 ## Usage
-The restore script should be used at the end of DeployStudio workflows, or can be run by itself if a computer needs the correct LaunchAgents and other files for its restore class.
+The script is used at the end of DeployStudio workflows, or can be run by itself if a computer needs the correct LaunchAgents and other files for its restore class.

 | Restore Name                      | Manifest Name                     | Student Logins? | Shared Computer? | Backed Up? |
 |-----------------------------------|-----------------------------------|-----------------|------------------|------------|